California's closely watched House primaries offer preview of battle to control Congress

 45TH DISTRICT: A REPUBLICAN SEEKS TO HOLD ON TO A SEAT IN ASIAN COMMUNITY

+Republican U.S. Rep. Michelle Steel has advanced to defend her Orange County seat in November.

-South Korean immigrant Michelle Steel, a Republican, was leading in this Orange County district that was drawn to give Asian Americans a stronger voice in Washington.
+Steel, a South Korean immigrant who has been in Congress since 2020, represents a district that was drawn to give Asian Americans a stronger voice in Washington.
+It’s home to the nation’s largest Vietnamese community.

+It was not yet clear who Steel will face in the general election.

-The district is home to the largest Vietnamese community in the country.
-Democrat Derek Tran, the son of Vietnamese refugees, and Democrat Kim Nguyen-Penaloza, the daughter of a Vietnamese refugee father, and two other Democrats were trailing behind.
+Democrats Derek Tran, the son of Vietnamese refugees, and Kim Nguyen-Penaloza, the daughter of a Vietnamese refugee father, and two others were trailing Steel.
 Nguyen-Penaloza has the endorsement of the state Democratic Party.

 49TH DISTRICT: DEMOCRATS SEEK TO DEFEND A COASTAL SEAT